-- Screening and monitoring against transmission of COVID-19 (i.e. preventing persons exhibiting symptoms of COVID-19 or who have traveled outside of New Brunswick in the last 14 days from entering the church building);
+- Screening and monitoring against transmission of COVID-19 (i.e. preventing persons exhibiting symptoms of COVID-19 or who have traveled outside of the Atlantic Provinces Travel Bubble (NB,NS,PEI, and NL) in the last 14 days from entering the church building);

 - Facilitating effective physical distancing of parish staff, volunteers, members, and guests of the parish;